longturn/freeciv21/docs/Contributing/visual-studio.rst

     :alt: GitHub Clone SSH

-Select :menuselection:`View --> Terminal` to open a terminal in the IDE.
-Once you have the proper path, here is the command to clone the repository:
+Bring up Visual Studio.
+Select :menuselection:`View --> Terminal` to open a terminal in the IDE (if one is not already shown at the bottom.
+Once you have the proper GitHub path, here is the command to clone the repository:

 .. code-block:: rst

     PS C:\Users\[user]\Source\Repos> git clone git@github.com:[username]/freeciv21.git

 This will clone the forked repository to the :file:`C:\\Users\\[User]\\Source\\Repos\\freeciv21` directory on